Wyydra/Moa/APP.md

 **Moa** is a minimalist app to **learn and revise Korean** through a blend of **flashcards**, **mini-lessons**, and **handwriting practice**.

-The name *Moa* (모아) means *“to gather”* in Korean — reflecting the idea of collecting words, knowledge, and small daily moments of progress.
+The name *Moa* (모아) means *"to gather"* in Korean — reflecting the idea of collecting words, knowledge, and small daily moments of progress.

 Moa focuses on being calm, simple, and beautiful — a space where learning feels natural and consistent, not stressful.